 How long does it take for acrylic paint to dry?

 Almost all acrylics are fast drying.
 When we ask about drying time, we should keep in mind that there is a difference between acrylic paint dried to touch and fully cured or dried paint.
 Dry time, mentioned by brands, probably means “dry to touch”.
-When we read product sheets we will see a range of drying time of acrylic paint.
+When we read product sheets we will see a range of drying times for acrylic paint.

 Acrylic paint is water-based.
 The paint composition defines the main characteristics of the acrylics and the drying time of the paint.